adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

 - You have blocked all public access.
-- Please note, you are only able to toggle this setting on after configuring at least one "Private Endpoint Connection" on your SQL Server PaaS resource.
+- Please note, you are only able to toggle this setting on after configuring at least one "Private Endpoint Connection" on your SQL Server resource.

-The following diagram from the documentation provides further explanation on this subject:
+The following diagram from the official Azure documentation provides further detail on this subject:

 ![image](images/flow.png)